Child Sex Offender Disclosure Scheme – Sarah’s Law

 - phone 101 the non-emergency number for the police

 What happens next?

-- After your initial call you will be visited by an allocated officer over the following few days.
-This is to carry out a face to face interview to verify your identification and obtain further details, which will help us to move your application forward as efficiently as possible.
+After your initial enquiry you will be contacted by an allocated officer over the following few days.
+This is to carry out a risk interview to verify your identification and obtain further details, which will help us to move your application forward as efficiently as possible.

-- You will be asked to provide proof identification.
+You will be asked to provide proof identification before any disclosure is made.
 Photographic ID would be preferable if you have it.